PuzzelSolutions/SMS/README.md

 - Learn how our documentation is [structured](#how-the-documentation-is-structured)
 - Read our [introduction to A2P SMS and SMS Gateways](sections/about.md) - a good starting point if you have not used a SMS Gateway before.
 - Read the [API documentation](/sections/interfaces-general.md) for one of our specific interfaces
-- [Learn about Intelecom](#about-intelecom), our history in providing SMS services and other related products.
+- [Learn about Puzzel](#about-Puzzel), our history in providing SMS services and other related products.
-- Find out [how to register an account](#registering-an-account) with Intelecom to start using the SMS Gateway services.
+- Find out [how to register an account](#registering-an-account) with Puzzel to start using the SMS Gateway services.

 ### List of official libraries